kskelm/baringo/README.md

-**Occasional Failures**
+***Occasional Test Issues***
 ===
-A persistent issue with Imgur has been calls sporadically failing during tests.
+A persistent issue with our Imgur access has been calls sporadically failing during tests.
 One run will be all green, and the next will see one or two of the calls go red.
 The next run might bring them green again.

 This may be due to throttling/rate limiting, but the jury is still out.
 It's probably going to be fine if you use it in normal application circumstances.
+I've added a 1 second delay between tests to attempt to solve this.

 **Running Tests**